 Merely thinking about preparing a Thanksgiving meal can generate intense feelings of being overwhelmed.
 Omaha Steaks takes the best overall title for delivering a soothing shot of calm simplicity right from the start.
 It's a trusted brand that's been in the mail order business since 1953.
 (And since that time it has broadened its business way beyond steak.)

 The build-your-own Thanksgiving dinner section of the Omaha Steaks website will immediately calm your anxiety.
-There are two options: the pick 6 or the pick 7.
+There are three options: the Family Feast, Thanksgiving, or Thanksgiving for 8.
 Simply choose a main protein, side dishes, and dessert.
 With two choices for every course, you'll get a feeling of flexibility and customization, but you won't drown in a sea of options.
 Best of all, the prices are close to the best around.

 Pick 6 costs about $160, while pick 7 is roughly $200.
 The smaller package will easily feed eight to 10 people and the larger one will feed 10 to 12.
 You'll have to cook the turkey, but it comes pre-seasoned, with a cooking bag and simple instructions.
 You can also order a la carte, but why ruin the most relaxed Thanksgiving planning process the world has ever known?